The Planted Pantry » Sides & Appetizers » Vegan Garlic Mashed Potatoes

 Ingredients

-• Garlic – Fresh minced garlic is the highlight of flavor in this recipe.
+• Garlic – Fresh minced garlic cloves is the highlight of flavor in this recipe.
 However, if you don’t have minced garlic, the equivalent would be 2.5 teaspoons of garlic powder (about ¼ tsp per clove).

 • Salt – Use this to taste.

-• Optional: fresh-ground black pepper
+• Optional: fresh-ground black pepper or non-dairy milk (for a creamier finish)

 Bowl of uncut, unpeeled yukon gold potatoes